Krasnomakov/openMaze_XAI/iter_2/attention/README.md

 ##

-*Parts of the code forked from* https://github.com/mattneary/attention
+Parts of the code copied from https://github.com/mattneary/attention